safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 `Block` within the `MetaBlock`, and then by the position of the `Entry` within that `Block`.

-### Handling Misbehaviour
+### Handling Misbehavior

 It's possible for Nodes to misbehave in a number of ways.
 This can be due to either malice or getting hacked in some way, e.g. by having their signing keys stolen.

-When generating Blocks, Nodes can include evidence of `Misbehaviour`, e.g. when receiving differing signed Blocks for the same tick.
+When generating Blocks, Nodes can include evidence of `NodeMisbehavior`, e.g. when receiving differing signed Blocks for the same tick.
 Once this has been seen by `2f+1` Validator Nodes, all new Blocks by that Node are ignored until it generates a new signing key by using it's secret `RevocationKey`.

 ### Implementation